Tuesday, March 5, 2019

 I felt so safe here and the blue wall has this calming spell. :3

-Overall, Swimming at Queenstown Swimming Pool is a nostalgic and relax experience.
+Overall, Swimming at Queenstown Swimming Pool is a nostalgic and relaxing experience.
 I love it's openness vibe that the swimming pool gives.

-Anyway, It is great to visit newer place and able to complete a set during my pocket time.
+Anyway, It is great to visit newer places and be able to complete a set during my pocket time.

-Here are the list of Swimming pools which I had visited.
+Here is the list of Swimming pools which I have visited.

 • Yishun Swimming Complex